Horsey, Norfolk: History

 Horsey's name is of Anglo-Saxon origin and derives from the Old English for horse island.

 In the Domesday Book, Horsey is listed as a settlement of 30 households in the hundred of Happing.
 In 1086, the village was divided between the East Anglian estates of Roger Bigod, William, Bishop of Thetford, Rolf and Almer, son of Godwin.

 Horsey Hall was built in the village in 1845.

 Horsey Windpump was a drainage pump built in 1912 by Dan England which was struck by lightning in 1943 which stopped it from working.
 75 years later, the building was restored and reopened by the National Trust.
 The original pumping duties of the windpump are now the responsibility of the electric pumphouse built nearby.

 During the Second World War, pillboxes, gun emplacements and minefields were dug in Horsey to defend against a possible German invasion.

 Geography

 Due to its small size, population statistics for Horsey Civil Parish are included with nearby Sea Palling.

 Horsey Mere is one of the Norfolk Broads which is a Site of Special Scientific Interest which is home to a rich variety of wildlife, particularly natterjack toads.
 Allegedly, the mere was used as a mass burial place for Roman children which supposedly reappear in ghostly form once a year.

 Horsey Dunes are a set of sand dunes close to the coast which are cared for by the National Trust and are another Site of Special Scientific Interest.
-The area is popular with grey seals.
+The area (particularly Horsey Beach) is popular with grey seals.